evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 386mm, and the rear discs are 381mm.
+The front discs are 386 mm, and the rear discs are 381 mm.

 ### Regenerative Braking